 At secondary, teaching will build on the knowledge acquired at primary and develop further pupils’ understanding of health, with an increased focus on risk areas such as drugs and alcohol, as well as introducing knowledge about intimate relationships and sex.
 Teaching about mental wellbeing is central to these subjects, especially as a priority for parents is their children’s happiness.
 All of this content should support the wider work of schools in helping to foster pupil wellbeing and develop resilience and character that we know are fundamental to pupils being happy, successful and productive members of society.
 Central to this is pupils’ ability to believe that they can achieve goals, both academic and personal; to stick to tasks that will help them achieve those goals, even when the reward may be distant or uncertain; and to recover from knocks and challenging periods in their lives.
 This should be complemented by development of personal attributes including kindness, integrity, generosity, and honesty.

 These subjects represent a huge opportunity to help our children and young people develop.
 The knowledge and attributes gained will support their own, and others’, wellbeing and attainment and help young people to become successful and happy adults who make a meaningful contribution to society.”

-As an RSHE department at Bowden House School, we are always happy to help with any advice when needing to have a sensitive or difficult discussion with your child and where possible we are willing to help with facilitating this.
-We may have all either, been on the receiving end of one of these discussions or we have had to have one, but that doesn’t necessarily make it any easier when you need to have ‘that’ discussion with your own child.
+As an RSHE department at Bowden House School, we are always happy to give advice when needing to have a sensitive or difficult discussion with your child and where possible we are willing to help to facilitate this.
+We may have all either been on the receiving end of one of these discussions or we have had to have one, but that doesn’t necessarily make it any easier when you need to have ‘that’ discussion with your own child.

 It could be embarrassing or unconfutable for either parties involved but it is important that the discussions, whoever initiates them, are had and the necessary questions are asked or answered.

-Included below are some useful websites to help initiate these discussions;
+Please see below for some useful websites to help initiate these discussions;